-SCERT Telangana has prepared the Subject wise Annual Plans 2023 and Class wise Annual Plans 2023 under the Tholimettu Programme 2023 or The First Step Programme 2023 on behalf of FLN Mission by the subject experts.
+SCERT Telangana has prepared the subject-wise and class-wise Annual Plans 2025 under the Tholimettu Programme 2025 or The First Step Programme 2025 on behalf of FLN Mission by the subject experts.

-Candidates who want to download the subject wise, class wise year plans can download from the given links.
-We find the annual plan in every text-book itself.
-But the teacher can plan on his/her own keeping in view of the respective classroom level.
+Candidates who want to download the subject- and class-wise year plans can do so from the given links.
+The annual plan is found in every textbook.
+However, the teacher can plan on his/her own, keeping in view of the respective classroom level.

-Plan for Teaching and learning process: Total working days in the academic year 2023-23 are 220 days for conducting teaching and learning processes.
-The plan was made keeping in mind for 140 days that means 28 weeks.
-Usually there are 6 working days in a week.
+Plan for Teaching and learning process: There will be 220 total working days in the academic year 2025 for teaching and learning processes.
+The plan was made keeping in mind that 140 days means 28 weeks.
+Usually, there are 6 working days in a week.

-5 days are allocated for conducting teaching and learning processes and 1 day for evaluation and revision.
-For this, all the children should participate in activities to understand the concepts and they can utilise those competencies in their daily life.
+Five days are allocated for conducting teaching and learning processes and one day for evaluation and revision.
+For this, all the children should participate in activities to understand the concepts so that they can use those competencies in their daily lives.

-For this we should prepare 1) yearly, 2) lesson/weekly, 3) day-to-day or period plans.
+For this, we should prepare 1) yearly, 2) lesson/weekly, and 3) day-to-day or period plans.
 The Annual plan is prepared for 28 weeks @ 5 days per week i.e., for 140 days, giving a liberal margin of almost 60 days for all celebration days, examinations and other activities.

 Total working days: 220.
 Effective Instruction Days: 140 (28 weeks @ 5 days per week).
-First first class, Week 1-12 School Preparation Module is to be followed and this first class Annual plan is from week 13.
+The first class’s School Preparation Module, Week 1-12, is to be followed, and this first class’s Annual plan is from week 13.

 Year Plan | Unit Plan | Period Plan |